- Affordable, under $80

 Revlon promises shiny, bouncy curls without damage when using their One-Step Blowout Curls hair tool.
 This is a blow dryer, curling hybrid that uses heated air to dry and curl hair simultaneously.
 It reaches 360°F of evenly distributed heat that is more gentle than plated heat.
 The barrel is 1 1/4″ and smooths to reduce frizz while styling.
 The hair styler features four heat settings (low/med/high/cool) to ensure the right temperature for your hair type.
 It has detachable barrels to ensure both root drying and styling/curling features.

 Yes, another one-step hair tool that dries and styles hair at the same time.
+Let’s dive into my review thoughts for this Revlon One Step Blowout Curls hair styler.
 This is a brand new hair tool from Revlon, they added to their already very popular One-Step Styler hair tool line.
 Did I say that it was an award winner?
 Revlon One-Step Blowout Curls is a kit with a 1.25 inch clip curling iron with 360 degrees vented barrel and root comb attachment to dry roots before styling with the perforated curling iron barrel.
 Both attachments are interchangeable with the new Revlon 2.0 One-Step base with four heat settings.
 In my personal opinion, I think the Revlon 2.0 is better than the original one-step styler due to a smaller handle, and an extra heat setting.

 Revlon One Step Curls Pro & Cons